You’re feet aren’t suppose to hurt.

 Together they provide the body with support, balance and mobility.
 If any of these parts breaks down, it can result in the development of problems in other parts of the body.
 Other diseases, like diabetes, can also lead to problems in the feet.

 The journey to healthy feet starts with one step.
 Podiatry Group of Georgia is here to help you with that first step.

 Americans face common foot problems and serious foot conditions everyday.
 The American Podiatric Medical Association recently conducted a study with alarming results – it revealed that 75% of Americans will suffer some type of foot problem in their lives.
 Many foot problems are a result of neglect.
 You may not be able to see them, but your feet are there and should be regularly cared for.

 Podiatrists are health care professionals whose training focuses on the foot, ankle, and the muscles and tendons governing foot function.

-Dr. Tammy K. Gephart diagnoses and treats foot and ankle conditions including neurological, circulatory, skin, and musculoskeletal system.
+Dr. Neha Delvadia diagnoses and treats foot and ankle conditions including neurological, circulatory, skin, and musculoskeletal systems.
 Oftentimes a serious health condition, such as diabetes, can be diagnosed first by podiatrists who then refer the patient to other medical specialists.